Traveling with a child that has special health, developmental or mental health concerns may bring challenges and require extra planning.

 Travel Resources for Families

-- Find information on screening and security from TSA: includes information on medically necessary liquids, wheelchairs, ostomies, internal medical devices and more.
+- Information on screening and security from TSA: includes information on medically necessary liquids, wheelchairs, ostomies, internal medical devices and more.

 - The TSA notification card can provide you a way to discreetly communicate information about your child’s needs to a TSA officer.
 (Passengers with disabilities and medical conditions are not required to provide medical documentation to an officer).

-- Read international travel information for individuals with disabilities from the Centers for Disease Control.
+- International travel information for individuals with disabilities from the Centers for Disease Control.

-- Find airline travel tips and rights for travelers from Mobility International USA.
+- Airline travel tips and rights for travelers from Mobility International USA.

-- Read things to remember when you go on trips from Kids as Self Advocates: written by youth with special needs and includes planning tips for flying, public transportation, rental cars, trains and hotels.
+- Things to remember when you go on trips from Kids as Self Advocates: written by youth with special needs and includes planning tips for flying, public transportation, rental cars, trains and hotels.

-- Find airline company-specific policies for travelers with special needs from Disabled Travelers.
+- Airline company-specific policies for travelers with special needs from Disabled Travelers.

 Condition-Specific Travel Resources